bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>3D Scale</h4>

-By using the scaleZ three-dimensional transform elements may be scaled on the z axis.
-This isn't extremely exciting when no other three-dimensional transforms are in place, as there is nothing in particular to scale.
-In the demonstration below the elements are being scaled up and down on the z axis, however the rotateX value is added in order to see the behavior of the scaleZ value.
-When removing the rotateX in this case, the elements will appear to be unchanged.
+<p>By using the scaleZ three-dimensional transform elements may be scaled
+on the z axis.
+This isn't extremely exciting when no other three-dimensional transforms are in place, as there is nothing in particular to scale.</p>

+<p>In the demonstration below the elements are being
+scaled up and down on the z axis, however the rotateX value is added in order to see the behavior of the scaleZ value.
+When removing the rotateX in this case, the elements will appear to be unchanged.</p>

 <h4>HTML</h4>